Donald S. Berry, President Tuftonboro

 A west coast native, Ashley has made New Hampshire roots both in the White Mountains and Lakes Region.
 Ashley graduated from Plymouth State University with a degree in Environmental Science and Policy.
 She interned with the Lakes Region Conservation Trust during her senior year of college, and continued to work as the Land and Stewardship Assistant.
-After a brief time at New Hampton School, she has returned to work as the Membership Coordinator.
-When she’s not admiring the view of Red Hill and the Ossipees from LRCT Headquarters, she can be found hiking with her dog, floating on Squam, or skiing in the mountains.
+After a brief time at New Hampton School, she has returned to work as the Membership Director.
+When she’s not admiring the view of Red Hill and the Ossipees from LRCT Headquarters, she can be found hiking with her dogs, Mookie and Bowman, boating on Squam Lake, or skiing in the mountains with her husband, Zac.

 Dave formerly worked as Stewardship Director at York Land Trust, is a graduate of University of Vermont and has a Conservation Biology Master’s Degree from Antioch University New England.

 As a native New Hampshirite, Matt returns to the state after serving two AmeriCorps terms with Sudbury Valley Trustees in eastern Massachusetts.
 He graduated from the University of New Hampshire with a degree in Wildlife and Conservation Biology.
 Outside of the LRCT headquarters, you may see Matt in the backwoods of LRCT’s easements or on the trails of the White Mountains.

 Micaelie O’Hare, Stewardship Support and Outreach Coordinator Plymouth